ChrisWhealy/geo_server/README.md

 #  geo_server

 A web server to provide worldwide town/city name lookup functionality.
-The server accepts a text string of 3 or more characters as a search criteria and returns all towns and cities with a matching name.
+The server accepts a text string of 3 or more characters as a search criteria and returns all towns and cities with a matching name from anywhere in the world.

 This server is written in [Erlang](http://www.erlang.org/) using the [OTP framework](http://erlang.org/doc/) and the [Cowboy web server](https://ninenines.eu/)